silnrsi/fontdocs/README.md

 To use this system for a font project:

-- Install the required tools and fonts (unless you're using the silfontdev VM)
+- Install the required tools and fonts (unless you're using the Font Development container)
 - Copy the `documentation` folder (or its contents) into your project
 - Adjust the footer info in the `source/template.html` and `source/templatepdf.html` files
 - Place WOFF2 versions of your fonts in a `web` folder (as is done in this repo with Charis SIL), then adjust the `/assets/css/webfonts.css` file: